ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/server-wide/configuration/put-serverwide-client-configuration.dotnet.markdown

-﻿# Operations : How to Put Server-Wide Client Configuration
+﻿# Operations : Server : How to Put Server-Wide Client Configuration

 **PutServerWideClientConfigurationOperation** is used to save server-wide client configuration on the server.
 It allows you to override the client's settings remotely.